mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

 Using layers to run the reader and writer service
 -------------------------------------------------

-Of course, we made a rather strange choice in our configuration file by binding ``${/MAKE/cwd}`` to the directory of the writer service.
+At the moment, the `mk` command operates on the writer service.
 What if we instead want to run the Makefile of the reader service?
-We should not tightly couple the ``mk`` alias to the writer service but somehow make it work with both services.
+As a first step to generalize our `mk` command we will move the ``${/MAKE}`` section to a new configuration file:
-To fix this we will move the ``${/MAKE}`` section to a new configuration file: ``server.writer.yaml``.
+``server.writer.yaml``.
 This file should therefore look like this:

 .. code-block:: yaml